About the Founder.

-Regrettably, Lenny passed away on July 16, 2017, but his legacy lives on with the hundreds of students who have benefited in the past and the thousands who will benefit in the future from the Lennon Goins Alumni Scholarship Fund.
+Although Lenny is no longer with us, his legacy lives on with the hundreds of students who have benefited in the past and the thousands who will benefit in the future from the scholarship fund he started over four decades ago.

 Enhancing the UCSD community and the San Diego region by attracting outstanding service and leadership-oriented students to UCSD through scholarships, along with enrichment programs tailored to the interests and needs of students that need the most support to feel a strong sense of belonging at UCSD.